stfalcon-studio/StfalconFixturer-ios/README.md

   }
 ]
 ```
-Here
-`tag` means the type of fixtures.
-You are able to specify any type you need.
-`values` is the array of fixtures for the particular tag.
-`group` (optionally) allows you to implement autofilling.
-That means if you choose a fixture #2 for any of the fixtured fields,
-all the other fields of that group will be autofilled with fixture #2 according to their tag.
+All entries require `tag` attribute.
+This tag will be used for binding input fields to fixture.
+Also you can put some fixtures in groups.
+For example `email` and `password` can be marked as group `account`.
+This two fixtures must have the same item count.
+And in this case where we will select one fixture from group, it will automatically put data to all bound EditTexts to the same grouped fixtures.

-2. Specify your json source file's name to Fixturer in AppDelegate:
+To initialize library you have to specify your json source file's name to Fixturer in AppDelegate:
 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {
   // Override point for customization after application launch.